IDK-Silver/NUTN-CSIE-Code/ComputerGraphics/final/README.md

 this is the build step (Note that the CMakeLists only supports MacOS, if you want to build on another OS, you will need to modify CMakeList)

+### Windows
+You can download the pre-built game for Windows [here](https://github.com/IDK-Silver/NUTN-CSIE-Code/releases/download/Bowling-v1.0/Windows-Bowling-is-all-you-need.zip).

+Or if you prefer to build from source:

+### MacOS
 1. clone this repo

    ```